bilalaldulaimi/Portfolio_AVG/readme.md

 # Accessibility Assignment
+- Visit the app page by this link https://61e1fe2b20b5dc3d969085b6--affectionate-borg-f1b000.netlify.app/

-You need to create a tech blog website.
+-You need to create a tech blog website.
 Reference layout can be found here: [Figma design](https://www.figma.com/file/fyN3JrM4xQQJpD7TWwvmTg/frame?node-id=0%3A1)

-You do not need to strictly follow the design, take it for reference only and you can be creative.
+-You do not need to strictly follow the design, take it for reference only and you can be creative.
-All images can be put inside `assets/images`.
+-All images can be put inside `assets/images`.
 There are already some images in there that you can use if you'd like or replace them with your own

 Tips: